Jennyicano/WSAA_Big_project/README.md

 ## 🧩 Project Description

-This projects follow the instructions provided in the Github of the lecture [Andrew Beatty](https://github.com/andrewbeattycourseware/WSAA-Courseware/blob/main/labs/WSAA%20Project%20Description.pdf)
+This project follows the instructions provided in the Github of the lecture [Andrew Beatty](https://github.com/andrewbeattycourseware/WSAA-Courseware/blob/main/labs/WSAA%20Project%20Description.pdf)

 The application allows users to: